boutell/orbweaver/README.md

 "What's the difference betwen `parallel` and `users`?"
 Each "user" crawls the site separately, so two users may fetch the same page.
 Each user counts toward its own limit.
 For making sitemaps, use `parallel`.
 For simulating traffic load from actual people, use `users`.

-That will hit the site `mysite.example.com` with the requests that are logged in the existing server log file `/path/to/access.log`.

 ## Other options

 `--ignore-static` is based on our own list of file extensions.
 You can specify your own with `--ignore-extensions`: